Empowering People, Launching lives

 Below are some frequently asked questions about autism:

 Autism usually appears in the early years of a child’s life.
 It is complex and can affect a person’s communication, relationships, social skills, and self-regulation.
-Autism is known and often referred to as a Spectrum Disorder or Condition, because each person’s experience will vary a lot.
+It is known and often referred to as a Spectrum Disorder or Condition, because each person’s experience will vary a lot.
 Early intervention, therapies and education will help that person lead a life of choice and opportunity.

 There is not one known cause for autism.
 It is something you are born with rather than something you catch or develop over time.
 It has been proven by researchers from Statens Serum Institut and the University of Copenhagen in Denmark, and Stanford University School of Medicine in the US, that vaccines and certain types of foods do not cause autism.
 Vaccinating your child is important to protect them from other illnesses.
 For more information visit the NHS website.